We want to make room for you in our community.

 3) Housing Opportunity becomes available

 a) Once a home or rental opportunity is available, the CHT will send it out to the active database.
-Once all interested applicants express interest by set deadline, we offer the opportunity to the highest ranked applicant that has been pre-qualified.
+Once all interested applicants have expressed interest by the set deadline, we offer the opportunity to the highest-ranked pre-qualified applicant.

 b.
 Once offered a home, you will be given one week to decide if you want to purchase the home.
 If the home offered to you is not the right fit for you or your family, we encourage passing on the home until the right home becomes available to suit your needs.
 This process is structured to help Community Housing Trust applicants find a home that is the right fit, at the right price, at the right time.